Canon 1D X vs 4000D

 Studio photographers will appreciate that the Canon 1D X (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DX has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1D X or the Canon 4000D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.